As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 MOSTLY FALSE.

 Let’s preface this answer by saying it is almost always false.
-In most circumstances, children do not grow out of vision problems.
+In many circumstances, children do not grow out of vision conditions.
 More often, uncorrected vision issues can worsen over time.
-So, if you suspect a vision problem in your child, get them in for a comprehensive eye exam
+So, if you suspect a vision problem in your child, get them in for a comprehensive eye exam.

-One exception in which children can grow out of a vision problem is with hyperopia.
-Hyperopia (farsightedness) is a refractive error that makes distant objects look clear while close up objects are blurry.
+One exception in which children can grow out of a vision condition is with hyperopia.
+Hyperopia (farsightedness) is a refractive error that makes distant objects look clear while close objects are blurry.

-This is common in children because their eyeballs are shorter than normal, which causes light to fall behind the retina.
-Kids usually grow out of hyperopia because their eyeballs grow with the rest of their bodies as they get older.
+This is common in children because their eyes are shorter than normal from birth, which causes light to fall behind the retina.
+Kids usually grow out of hyperopia because their eyes grow with the rest of their bodies as they get older, a normal and expected process called emmetropization.
 The condition usually stabilizes around age 7 and may decrease slightly between ages 7 and 12.

 Sitting too close to the TV or playing video games frequently is bad for your eyes